schnecki/easy-logger/README.md

 ## Library

-If you are exposing a library, let your user turn on/off the logging for your library.
+If you are exposing a library (including your own library), let your user turn on/off the logging for your library.
 The Template-Haskell code ensures that your package name is provided to the logger, and thus logging for this module only is turned on/off.

     {-# LANGUAGE TemplateHaskell #-}